alexpetros/unplannedobsolescence.com/content/blog/less-htmx-is-more.md

 The browser has to talk to the server anyway to get whatever info is on the next page, and it's [re-using the same TCP connection](https://www.rfc-editor.org/rfc/rfc2616#section-8.1) to do so.
 The GET -> 304 back-and-forth is a handful of extra bytes on an already-open socket.

-But if you don't want the browser to even *ask*, you can do that do by setting a single cache header.
+But if you don't want the browser to even *ask*, you can do that do by setting a [cache control header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#response_directives).

 Here's how I load htmx in all the websites where I use it.
 We'll use version 1.9.3 as an example.